When The Stakes Are High, Rely On Our Team’s Unwavering Commitment To Fiercely Defending Your Rights.

 In every drug case we take, we constantly look at the alleged facts surrounding the officer’s stop, search and investigation.
 Our goal at Sallee Law, LLC, is to take whatever legal steps are necessary to minimize the impact of your drug charges.

 Many drug cases are complex.
 The police may have violated your rights during the investigation.
-It may not be clear who owned the drugs, if there were any.
+It may not be clear who owned the drugs if there were any.
 Sometimes, the admissible evidence is spotty, at best, and the courts will recognize that when they are made to see it.

-No matter how complex your drug case is, you have the right to protect.
+No matter how complex your drug case is, you have the right to protect yourself.
 Attorney Todd Sallee has the experience to take on your case.
 He has been practicing for over 20 years and is a former assistant prosecutor.
 Moreover, he is from the area and is deeply familiar with the Indianapolis courts, along with many other courts in the state.

 Our intervention could make a positive difference in the outcome of your case.
 It could mean the difference between going to prison and going home to your family.
 It could mean keeping a felony drug conviction off your criminal record.
 It could mean minimizing the sentence or eliminating collateral charges.